Lvgs3033/House-price-predictor/README.md

-This prefict price of house with ui
+This prefict price of house with ui.